Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Build a Tree.md

 **Affected People**: Everybody

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12 (High)

 **Mitigation**: Younger children should be accompanied by an adult.
 CHaOS volunteers to oversee carefully.
 Ensure kids are behaving sensibly at all times.
 Use safety scissors.
+Remove scissors if children are misbehaving with them.
 Call a first aider to deal with any cuts.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 3, Severity: 2, Overall: 6 (Medium)

 <br/>